DanielBrito/typescript-studies/README.md

-# learning-typescript
+# 🟦 Learning TypeScript

-🟦 Learning fundamental concepts of TypeScript.
+These examples cover different aspects of several development tools and concepts related to TypeScript from my [self-learning](https://github.com/DanielBrito/self-learning) studies.